 If you're feeling generous, skipping between genres can be seen as 'a varied career', if you're not, it's 'opportunism'.
 Having married a professional cowboy (stop laughing), Jewel Kilcher's gone all yee-har on us on 2008's Perfectly Clear, presumably in an attempt to rescue her stalled career, the end result being a completely undistinguished mainstream country album, sounding exactly like every other mainstream country album you might've been unfortunate enough to hear.
 Jason Freese plays supposed Mellotron, with a background flute part on opener Stronger Woman (all string parts are real).

 Another year, another genre...
 What was I saying about 'opportunism'?
-Miss Kilcher's 2009 album, Lullaby, is opportunism.
-And yes, you read that right; it's released by Fisher Price, the toy people.
+Miss Kilcher's 2009 album, Lullaby, is opportunism, released by Fisher Price, of all people.
+They have a music division?
 Effectively an album of lullabies and songs sung in the same style, it's a pretty cheeso proposition all round, from the cutesy-cutesy picture on the sleeve to her breathy vocal style; someone really should've told her it heightens the weaknesses in her voice...
 The material is mostly fairly predictable, the ridiculously extended version of Twinkle Twinkle Little Star probably being the lowpoint.
 Freese allegedly plays Mellotron again, but there's absolutely no sign of it on the album, all string parts sounding as real as you like.
 Back to the country, as someone once said...
 2010's Sweet & Wild (is she fucking kidding?) is Not Very Good, to the point where words have actually failed me; I can think of nothing to say about this album, good or bad.
 Freese on 'Mellotron' again, this time audibly, with flutes on Fading, although again, all strings are real.

 The following year's Nightsessions carries on in a similar vein to its predecessor, three long 'Berlin School' pieces, sounding a good deal like most other current EM outfits.
 Saying that, opener Apocalypsis II hits a major Floyd groove about eighteen minutes in, while Jiannis slathers huge, unwieldy chunks of samplotron onto the album, along with little bursts of Froeseian guitar in places.
 Plenty of sampled flutes, strings and choirs on all three tracks; Jiannis keeps wobbling certain notes in a 'it's real - honest' kind of way, although an actual Mellotron is far more random than that.
 Good try, though...